Do you find SMART goals overwhelming? Do you dread the process of goal-setting? You’re not alone.

 We all know goal-setting is not as easy as writing or visualizing what you want and attracting it in your life.
 Yet, most of us don’t take goal-setting seriously.

-Today, let me make it easy and simple for you to set goals and create a roadmap to success on your own.
+Today, let me make it easy and simple for you to set goals and create a life roadmap to success on your own.
 This roadmap process works for any goal – including health, fitness, finance, business, dating, relationship, learning and other personal development goals.

 Here’s the problem: success can easily become a dirty comparison game.
-When you aim for success without a roadmap, you never make enough progress and it becomes a chronic source of overwhelming stress.
+When you aim for success without a goal roadmap, you never make enough progress and it becomes a chronic source of overwhelming stress.

 Success can be fun when you define it and achieve it on your own terms.

 That’s why creating a success roadmap will not only help you get clear, but it will also show you how far you have come.
 That way, you’ll be inspired to progress and still be grateful for your growth.

-Here is a step-by-step method to create your success roadmap for any goal you wish.
+Here is a step-by-step method to create your success roadmap to achieve your goals.
 It’s best to create a separate roadmap for each goal, habit or area of life.
-In the end, I’ll give you an example to further help you create your own roadmap.
+In the end, I’ll give you an example to further help you with your goal setting worksheet.

 Step 1: Define The Big Picture